 That’s where making homemade Italian seasoning comes in.

-Making your own Italian seasonings mean that, your spice blends, the way YOU like them, will always be on your spice rack when you need them.
+Making your own Italian seasonings means that your spice blends, the way YOU like them, will always be on your spice rack when you need them.

 No more trips to the store to buy an expensive Italian seasoning blend, no more countless jars on the shelf.